A Local’s One Week French Riviera Itinerary

 After exploring the town, you can have lunch in the historic streets or, if you prefer, by the sea.
 In the latter case, head over to the area between the port and the old harbor (towards Saint-Raphaël).
 You'll be able to enjoy a view of the beach from many of the restaurants and you can even choose to have a picnic there if you prefer.

-Theoretically, the journey takes just over an hour, but don't hesitate to take your time.
-There are plenty of viewpoints and swimming spots along the way.
-Enjoy them!
+Theoretically, the journey by car takes an hour, but I very much recommend that you take your time.
+There are plenty of viewpoints and swimming spots along the way, so you should take advantage and enjoy them!
 This route is an opportunity to fully immerse yourself in the atmosphere of Provence.

 Before reaching Saint-Tropez, you must stop at the the Pointe des Sardinaux, overlooking the Gulf of Saint-Tropez.
 This spot has been preserved in a natural state, so take a walk and enjoy the view and the clear water.